CAD

 Figure 8: Delete Your Instance

-Connect Using the NoMachine Client
+Connect using the NoMachine Client

-When your secure instance is ready to accept connections, if you want a desktop environment, CMC recommends using the NoMachine Client to connect.
+When your secure instance is ready to accept connections, and if you want a desktop environment, CMC recommends using the NoMachine Client to connect.

 Installing NoMachine